What Other Jobs Can a Medical Assistant Apply For?

 Where Do Phlebotomy Technicians Work?

-Phlebotomy Technician Education & Certification Requirements:
+Phlebotomy Technician Education & Certification:

 Phlebotomy Technician Salaries